John Witherspoon (actor): Comedy tour

 Witherspoon went back to his comedian roots and started a comedy tour that premiered on television on March 28, 2008, on Showtime.
 On his 2009 tour, he had 19 stops across the country.
 In December 2011, Witherspoon performed his stand-up comedy act once again on stage at the Funny Bone comedy club at Harrah's Casino in Tunica, Mississippi.

 Personal life and death

 Witherspoon married Angela Robinson in 1988.
 They raised two sons, John David ("J.D.") and Alexander.
 David Letterman was Witherspoon's best friend and is the godfather of his two sons.

-Witherspoon died of a heart attack at his home in Sherman Oaks, California, on October 29, 2019, at age 77.
+Witherspoon died of a heart attack at his home in Sherman Oaks, Los Angeles, on October 29, 2019, at age 77.
 His funeral was held in Los Angeles on November 5, 2019, and he was buried at Forest Lawn Memorial Park in Hollywood Hills, California.